iamabhinav30/Deep_Thinking/JavaScript/JavaScript.md

 JavaScript runs on a **single thread**:

 * If you run heavy synchronous work → UI freezes
-* UI painting happens only **between macrotasks**
+* UI painting happens only **between macrotasks** or UI only re-renders between macrotasks
 * So breaking work lets browser repaint, handle clicks, and keep animations smooth

 Using chunking with async breaks lets the event loop:

- 1. Process user input
+ - Process user input
- 2. Render UI frame
+ - Render UI frame
- 3. Continue your work
+ - Continue your work
- 4. Repeat
+ - Repeat

 This is exactly how React Fiber and Vue Scheduler work internally.